 A good vacuum cleaner is the staple of any healthy home.
 We’re often asked what vacuums we recommend to people struggling with mold illness, allergies, or chemical sensitivities.
-So we decided to put together a small list of our favorite vacuum cleaners for allergies, covering a range of price options.
+So we decided to put together a small list of our favorite HEPA-Filtered vacuum cleaners for mold illness, covering a range of price options.

 - It should have a HEPA (High Efficiency Particulate Arrestor) filter so that it can capture particles as small as .03 microns (like mold spores!)
 A HEPA filtered vacuum will leave your indoor air cleaner than before you started cleaning.

 - Contains a dust bag to fully capture toxins.
 Vacuums with a container that you have to empty will reintroduce toxins back into the environment and should be avoided, unless you need something small and light weight.
 Many cordless stick vacuums have to be emptied into the trash.
 If this is the case, make sure you do this OUTSIDE of the home.

 - Has a completely sealed system so you can prevent dust and allergens from escaping the vacuum, which improves the air quality in your home.
 This is especially important if you or anyone in your family suffers from allergies, asthma, or mold illness.

 - Has a hose with a wand so that you can access hard to reach places.
 We also love ones that have special fabric tools for cleaning pet beds and furniture.

 why does it need a hepa filter?

 As mentioned above, having a HEPA filter in your vacuum allows for cleaner indoor air.
 Those with allergies or who suffer from biotoxin illness will want to make sure they’re cleaning using a HEPA filter.
 Otherwise, toxins that get pushed around during cleaning will just recirculate through the space making them easier for you to inhale into your lungs.